+The Primary Supporter, Arden Photonics, required technology transfer in EF and EAF measurements beyond that available in published papers as direct impact will be achieved for them as a manufacturer of EF measurement instrumentation and controlled Modal Conditioners used to provide IEC compliant controlled launch conditions.
 Based on discussions with the Primary Supporter, presentations on Encircled Flux and thermal effects on EOCBs, have been made: to committee members and Chair of BSI GEL/86/2 and 3 (on 29th September 2020) and to 50+ industrial participants and the committee members and Chair of International IEC committee TC86 JWG9 meeting (on 15th October 2020).
 In these presentations, the case was outlined for the inclusion of the functional specification design limits into relevant EOCB standards such as IEC to 62496-3:2011 and the importance of adopting the metrological practices outlined in IEC 62496-2:2017 (E), taking into account current standards specifications.
-The project partners have reviewed and advised on IEC 62496-2:2017 (E), with respect to the use and implementation of the coding system for characterising EOCBs.
+The project partner, Resolute Photonics, reviewed and advised on IEC 62496-2:2017 (E), with respect to the use and implementation of the coding system for characterising EOCBs.
 NPL measurements from 14IND13 PhotInd followed the Measurement Identification Coding (MIC) system defined for the source characteristics, launch conditions, input coupling, output coupling and capturing conditions.
-These parameters were presented to the BSI and IEC committees to outline the importance of adopting these metrological practices in the standards to establish reliable measurement definition systems for optical interconnects with a clear understanding of measurement conditions required at operational temperatures.
+These parameters were presented to the BSI and IEC committees as part of this project to outline the importance of adopting these metrological practices in the standards to establish reliable measurement definition systems for optical interconnects with a clear understanding of measurement conditions required at operational temperatures.
 This dissemination was necessary to understand the functional performance of electro optical circuit boards.
-In addition, the project raised awareness in the committees' meetings on the results from 14IND13 PhotInd showing an increase in applied thermal load led to an observable shift in the EF profiles, consistent with higher order modes being decoupled from the guide.
+In addition, the project partners raised awareness in the committees' meetings on the results from 14IND13 PhotInd showing an increase in applied thermal load led to an observable shift in the EF profiles, consistent with higher order modes being decoupled from the guide.
 This progressive shift is significant as it can exceed limits defined by the EF templates as specified in IEC 61280-4-1/Ed3/CD:2015 especially at the elevated temperature of 80 °C. This finding will lead to more intensive measurements to be performed on different types of waveguides and their adoption in future standards.